Sorry, you need to enable JavaScript to visit this website.

 Signs such as an enlarged left abdomen, and symptoms, such as tiredness, itching, and sweating at night may also suggest PV.

-Icon of a human heart with text that says – ~30% OF PV CASES ARE DIAGNOSED AFTER A CARDIOVASCULAR EVENT
+Graphic icon of a human heart with text that says – ~30% OF PV CASES ARE DIAGNOSED AFTER A CARDIOVASCULAR EVENT

-Icon of a human heart with text that says – ~30% OF PV CASES ARE DIAGNOSED AFTER A CARDIOVASCULAR EVENT
+Graphic icon of a human heart with text that says – ~30% OF PV CASES ARE DIAGNOSED AFTER A CARDIOVASCULAR EVENT

 The following signs and symptoms should be evaluated: